NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/proposal-high-impact.md

 ### Problems With The Proposal
 We have identified following problems with the proposal:
-* There is no easy way to validate the contents of the archive.
+* There is no easy way to validate the contents of the archive
-  * The `inventory.json` can be validated as normal, but the container contents cannot be validated without unpacking the archive.
+  * The `inventory.json` can be validated as normal, but the container contents cannot be validated without unpacking the archive
-* There is no information about which files are in which container in multipart archives.
+* There is no information about which files are in which container in multipart archives
-* The `state` block has to pretend that the files are unpacked, even though they are not.
+* The `state` block has to pretend that the files are unpacked, even though they are not
 * The `archiveInformation` block repeats a lot of data.
   The standard could restrict OCFL objects to only one archive format per object.
   Then this block can be moved out of the `versions` block and into the `inventory.json` itself.
   That would mean that the `packingInformation` and `unpackingInformation` blocks would removed and users would have to unpack archives on their own.

 ## Migration
-This proposition has very similar migration suggestion as for [Medium Impact](proposal-medium-impact.md) proposal.
+This proposition has very similar migration suggestions as for [Medium Impact](proposal-medium-impact.md) proposal.
+Here is the migration proposal:

 Only create new objects following the new standard, while old are left as is.